ajam/pulp/README.md

 ### Extra configuration

 Pulp also has a few options that it lets you change, if you so wish.
-They are all in the `config.js` file.
+They are all in the `config.json` file.
 Here's what a sample configuruation looks like with an explanation of what the values do.
-For the most part, you won't have to change any of the animation timings
+You shouldn't have to change any of the animation or scaling settings, unless you want to.

+**Note:** The example here has comments in the code but don't include comments in your own `config.json` file, since the JSON format does not allow comments and the page will throw an error.

 ```js